Rei-SwitchBot/faq/en-us/Bot.md

 Applicable Products: SwitchBot Bot

-If it is within the warranty period of one year

-from the date of purchase, we will exchange it.
-Please log in to the SwitchBot app → Profile → Help & Feedback → Feedback.
+If it is within the warranty period of one year from the date of purchase, we will exchange it.
 To confirm the problem, it would be helpful if you could provide the following information when contacting us.

 Daily usage